spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/05-edge.md

 ### Native Edge

 Palette extends the native containerized application orchestration capabilities to host Native Edge Deployment.
 The Palette Native Edge solution can run natively on bare metal machines or virtual appliances.
-The users can choose the machine or appliance based on their intended.
-It is built upon a highly immutable P6OS with embedded K8s distro, a stable base Operating System and Palette's edge agent.
+The users can choose the machine or appliance.
+It is built upon an immutable P6OS with embedded K8s distro, a stable base Operating System and Palette's edge agent.
 In addition, Palette provides several versions of P6OS with different combinations of base Operating System and Kubernetes distributions.

 ![native-edge.png](native-edge.png)

 <br />